 - Neuroprotector: In 2013, CBC showed promise as a neuroprotector.
 It promotes cell survival during differentiation and reduces cell differentiation into astroglia.

 - Anti-bacterial: CBC is said to be beneficial for patients with E. coli and Staph.

-- Cancer: Due to CBC’s ability to increase the absorption of anandamide, it indirectly helps reduce the size of cancerous tumors such as breast cancer.
+- Cancer: Due to CBC’s ability to increase the absorption of anandamide, it might indirectly helps reduce the size of cancerous tumors such as breast cancer.

 The above medicinal uses are all awaiting further research.
 CBC may have been around for a while, but we understand this cannabinoid much less than we do THC and CBD.
 It is likely for more therapeutic potential to arise with further research.
 There are more rumored medicinal uses of CBC, but the above applications have the most research to date.

-Other Medicinal Uses:
+Other Possible Medicinal Uses:

 - Gastrointestinal Diseases

-It is not easy to find CBC products on the market today.
+CBD and THC products can be commonly found at local dispensaries in legal states, but it’s not easy to find CBC products on the market today.
 Due to its low concentration in a majority of the cannabis plants available today, CBC is tricky to extract.
 There are a few cannabis strains which have higher amounts of CBC than others, but its CBC content is still minimal.
 The isolation of cannabinoids is becoming a popular method for producing cannabinoid specific products.
 With the CBC content being so low, in most cannabis flower; it is tough to obtain an ample supply of CBC isolate.
 The rise of industrial hemp is forcing more people to look into isolating specific compounds.
 CBD is the most prevalent alongside THC, but CBC products are a little behind.

 - 3 Kings